codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="30%"
 %}

-* Deployment audits
+You can:

+* Monitor CI information for deployments
-  Each deployment entry is enriched with CI build, Pull Request (PR), Jira, and commit information.
-The PR, issue and build information serves as a veritable audit trail for visbility into all aspects and actions leading up to the deployment.
+  Each deployment record is enriched with CI build, Pull Request (PR), Jira, and commit information, serving as an audit trail for visbility into all aspects and actions leading up to the deployment.

 * Deployment breakdown
   For every deployment, Codefresh displays a detailed breakdown of the following: